20:20 For Nepal

 At the HVP schools, fees are calculated based on a needs-assessment of each family.
-We subsidise the fees from the scholarship fund to ensure that no child is denied the opportunity for an education due to financial hardship.
+We subsidise the fees from the HVPN-UK scholarship fund to ensure that no child is denied the opportunity for an education due to financial hardship.

-To sign up as a regular supporter of the scholarship scheme and set up a monthly donation, please visit our JustGiving page via the link to the left and select 'monthly donation'.
+To sign up as a regular supporter of the scholarship scheme set up a monthly standing order to:

 Barclays Bank: HVP-UK

 3. The date we will receive the first monthly payment